-Since this is an online class, there is no class attendance.
-However, regular attendance in the Q&A sessions are HIGHLY RECOMMENDED.
+This is an online class but synchronous, so the class attendance is required.
 During the online session, the use of WebCam is mandatory-if you have special circumstances for not using WebCam then let the instructor know at the start of the session.
-Online session does NOT mean you can join anytime, please join within the first 5 minutes of the beginning of the session.
+Online session does NOT mean you can join anytime, please join within the first 5 minutes of the beginning of the session-its likely that someday the session may be locked.
+If any bonus point activities are done in the class then there will not be any make-up opportunity except for UNT approved DOCMENTED EXCEPTION.